 The value of the results of sponsored research to the health and the economy of the nation must not be compromised by any financial interest that will, or may be reasonably expected to, bias the design, conduct, or reporting of the research.
 This policy seeks to maintain a reasonable balance between these competing interests, give the university the ability to identify and manage financial interests that may bias the research, and minimize reporting and other burdens on the investigators.

 Conflict of Interest

-are determined by considerations or personal gain, financial or otherwise.
+A potential conflict of interest occurs when there is a divergence between an individual’s private interests and his or her professional obligations to the university such that an independent observer might reasonably question whether the individual’s professional actions or decisions are determined by considerations or personal gain, financial or otherwise.
 An actual conflict of interest depends on the situation and on the character or actions of the individual.

 Significant Financial Interest

 Significant financial interest means: